Hydrogen Launch Meeting - Monday, May 2

 William Perry is a senior fellow at the Hoover Institution and the Freeman Spogli Institute of International Studies.
 He is the Michael and Barbara Berberian Professor at Stanford University and serves as co-director of the Nuclear Risk Reduction initiative and the Preventive Defense Project.
 He is an expert in US foreign policy, national security, and arms control.
 He was the co-director of CISAC from 1988 to 1993, during which time he was also a half-time professor at Stanford.
 Perry was the nineteenth secretary of defense for the United States, serving from February 1994 to January 1997.
 He previously served as deputy secretary of defense (1993–94) and as undersecretary of defense for research and engineering (1977–81).
 Perry currently serves on the Defense Policy Board, the International Security Advisory Board, and the Secretary of Energy Advisory Board.
 He is on the board of directors of Covant, Fabrinet, LGS Bell Labs Innovations, and several emerging high-tech companies.

 Sally M. Benson joined Stanford University in 2007.
-She holds three appointments at Stanford: professor of energy resources engineering in the School of Earth, Energy & Environmental Sciences; co-director of the Precourt Institute for Energy, the campus-wide hub of energy research and education; and director of the Global Climate and Energy Project (GCEP), a pioneering university-industry partnership to develop innovative, low-carbon energy supplies to meet global energy needs.
+She holds three appointments at Stanford: professor of energy resources engineering in the School of Earth, Energy & Environmental Sciences; former co-director of the Precourt Institute for Energy, the campus-wide hub of energy research and education; and director of the Global Climate and Energy Project (GCEP), a pioneering university-industry partnership to develop innovative, low-carbon energy supplies to meet global energy needs.
 Prior to joining GCEP, Benson completed a four-year term as Deputy Director of Operations at Lawrence Berkeley National Laboratory.
 Benson is an internationally recognized scientist with extensive management experience.
 She is the author or co-author of over 160 scientific publication and in a member of the American Geophysical Union, the Society of Petroleum Engineers, the American Association for the Advancement of Science and the American Chemical Society.

 In March of 2012, Jay Precourt co-founded the Vail Global Energy Forum in partnership with Stanford University, the Precourt Institute for Energy, and the Precourt Energy Efficiency Center.
 He now serves as an advisor to the Stanford Global Energy Forum.
 Recently, Mr. Precourt was the Chairman and CEO of Hermes Consolidated of Denver, Colorado, a private company active in crude oil refining, pipelining, and marketing of petroleum products.
 He has subsequently sold the company.
 Mr. Precourt has spent his career in the energy industry, earlier holding president and/or CEO positions at Hamilton Oil Company, Tejas Gas Corporation, ScissorTail Energy, and Hermes Consolidated, the last three of which became substantial companies under his leadership, having begun as fledging start-ups in the energy sector.
 Mr. Precourt received his B.S. and M.S. degrees in petroleum engineering from Stanford University and an M.B.A. from Harvard University.